Tylerlhess/squawker-web/README.md

  This code currently needs access to a full Ravencoin node.
 A standalone client may be available in the future to operate against a standardized API.

+# Installation
+Squawker currently requires
+- being run on a full node
+- being run on an ipfs server

+For security reasons only Python3.9 is currently supported

+Download Git repo

+Edit the config.json - Remove all values that you currently don't have and leave as empty strings.
+For profile timestamp set it to 0 unless you have manually configured a profile.

+Create a credentials.py file with

+USER = "<rpc user>"
+PASSWORD = "<rpc password>"

 # Message types
 These values represent how to tell what type of Kaw an IPFS hash is.